Thursday, September 12, 2024

 The champagne and other delicious drinks flowed freely

-And warm foie gras but of course it's a special occasion
+And warm foie gras but of course it is a special occasion

-The celebrations went on for quite some time but eventually we began navigating to the Magnetic North Pole!
+The celebrations went on for quite some time but eventually we began navigating on towards the Magnetic North Pole!
 What an adventure ……

 No comments: